luszczynski/quarkus-debug/README.md

 ## Purpose

-This is a simple project to help anyone to debug http requests.
+This is a simple project to help anyone debug http requests.
 When using a proxy or any kind of API Management solution, it may help you when you can not call external APIs (https://echo-api.3scale.net:443 or http://postman-echo.com/get for example) and want to check how your payload is reaching the backend.

 ## How to install